 With Pierre on the road to recovery, both father and son are beginning to get back to normal.
-Prosper is able to get back to work and Pierre is healthy enough to enjoy being a kid again.
+Prosper is able to go back to work and Pierre is healthy enough to enjoy being a kid again.
 Though he still clings to his father, his smile comes easily — especially when he gets to swing in the bucket at the health center to be weighed.

 Now that Pierre is growing stronger by the day, Prosper can allow himself to think about his son's future.
 “I want to find work so I can send Pierre to school.
 That would give me pleasure.
 I am very happy to see him like other children.”

 Tragically, notes Theophile Basimba, a UNICEF Nutrition Specialist who helped treat Pierre in Bangui, his recovery is actually what sets him apart from other children.
 "It is bittersweet to see Pierre smiling again because too many kids across this country are unable to get the kind of care they so desperately need.
 Insecurity means we cannot get to them with services and our nutrition programs are critically underfunded.
 It is heartbreaking to see the continual stream of children coming into the pediatric hospital and gut-wrenching to think about those we can’t reach.
 We so desperately need help to scale up our response.”

 UNICEF and partners are working tirelessly in the Central African Republic, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
 With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.

 All photos: © Donaig Le Du for UNICEF